All unpublished Manuscripts should be considered FICTION whether true or not.

-In 2003 the City of Baxter, where Army was falsely arrested, was hit by the first tornado to hit this city in over 50 years, an F3 tornado.
+In 2003 the City of Baxter, where Army was falsely arrested, was hit by the first tornado ever to hit this city, an F3 tornado.
 Thirty nine people were killed and the majority of the down town area, was destroyed.

 The Nixon County judge that ruled over Army’s Kangaroo court trial was found guilty (along with his girlfriend the County Clerk) of embezzlement and sentenced to 20 years in prison.

 The Nixon County Prosecutor that prosecuted Army’s trial had to put his son in drug rehab.
 Six months after that his wife committed suicide after suffering from alcoholism for the last three years.